Llewxamris/PEA-framework/md/process.md

 - **Customer Collaboration** over contract negotiation
 - **Responding to Change** over following a plan

-That is: Teams should be focusing on collaborating well, rather than being loaded with workflows to keep them on check.
-Teams should be focusing on demonstrating a working product, rather than a mound of documentation that can easily become obsolete.
-Teams should include the customer as part of the development process, rather than wait until the software is finished before receiving feedback.
-Teams should react to changes as they are requested, rather than blocking out a very specific plan.
+Teams should be focusing on the following concepts:

+- Collaborating well, rather than being loaded with workflows to keep them on check.
+- Demonstrating a working product, rather than a mound of documentation that can easily become obsolete.
+- Including the customer as part of the development process, rather than wait until the software is finished before receiving feedback.
+- Reacting to changes as they are requested, rather than blocking out a very specific plan.

 Scrum is a framework for agile development that focuses on iterative design cycles, and constant inner-team/team-to-customer communication.
 Scrum begins